-As your credit scores improve with on-time payments, you can apply for rewards credit cards.
+As your credit scores improve with on-time payments, you can apply for better credit card offers.
 Think of guaranteed approval credit cards as a temporary solution to help build credit.

-Once your score increases, you can switch them out for a better card with rewards and a low interest rate.
+Once your score increases, switch the guaranteed credit cards out for rewards, low-interest rate, cashback, and bonus point credit cards.
 Apply online for an instant answer.

 - No Credit Check